zoltanctoth/bigdata-training/hadoop-basics.md

 # What happens at moving (mv)?
 No data movement, it's a simply change in the namenode

 # Remove a directory
-hadoop fs -rm -r birdstrikes
+hadoop fs -rm -skipTrash -r birdstrikes

 # Remove the local file
-rm birdstrikes.csv
+rm b.csv

 # Excercise:
 # Get the birdstrikes.csv. get the 5 lines and put it into top5.csv